top of page

 Education:

-2004-2008: PhD, Institute of Psychology, Faculty of Social Sciences, University of Gdańsk.
+2008: PhD, thesis title: The influence of personal and social identity on the perception of gender roles, Institute of Psychology, Faculty of Social Sciences, University of Gdańsk.

 2005: Summer School, Mediation and other methods to foster democratic dialogue, Central European University, Budapest, Hungary